Table of Contents

 - By 1920, Gandhi was a dominant political figure commanding an influence that India never experienced before.

 - On 10th March 1922, Britishers arrested Gandhi for sedition with a sentence of 6 years.
-Thereafter, he was released in 1924 after surgery for appendicitis.
+Releasing in 1924 after surgery for appendicitis.

 - He undertook a fast of 3 weeks in 1924 to make Indians follow a path of nonviolence.
 In December 1924, Gandhi became the president of the Congress Party.